thoriqakbar0/ship-llm/README.md

 ## Why Hurry allows you to ship fast

-Hurry is designed to allows you to iterate quicker than using the raw OpenAI Python API.
-Here's a comparison:
+Hurry provides a minimal API interface compared to the raw OpenAI Python API, allowing for faster iteration and cleaner code:

 ### OpenAI Python API: